Skip to content

 Dark-eyed junco

-The Dark-eyed Junco is a species of small, grayish sparrows that are found across much of temperate North America and in the Arctic during summer.
+The Dark-eyed Junco is a species of small, grayish sparrows found across much of temperate North America and in the Arctic during summer.

-It was formally described by Carl Linnaeus in 1766, who named it after its distinctive dark eyes.
+Carl Linnaeus formally described it in 1766 and named it after its distinctive dark eyes.

-This bird has a very variable appearance due to the many different subspecies it contains, making its systematics difficult to unravel.
+This bird has a very variable appearance due to the many different subspecies it contains, making its systematics challenging to unravel.

-The plumage varies from white or light gray on their underparts with slate grey backs and wings; black heads with white outer tail feathers; brown head stripes; yellow bills; pink legs and feet; as well as various shades between all these colours.
+The plumage varies from white or light gray on their underparts with slate grey backs and wings, black heads with white outer tail feathers, brown head stripes, yellow bills, pink legs, and feet, and various shades between all these colors.

 KingdomAnimalia